cake-tech/cakewallet-guides/docs/tutorials/mobile-hardening.md

 If you are overwhelmed, start with a modern, factory reset phone from Apple or Google that is still getting software updates.
 Don't let perfection get in the way of at least starting there.

 Avoid using a SIM if you can.
-Otherwise, get a SIM from [Silent Link](https://silent.link/), [Mint Mobile](https://www.mintmobile.com/) (prepaid credit picked up in store), or [Twilio](https://www.twilio.com/en-us/iot/super-sim-card) (advanced and out of scope for this guide).
+Otherwise, get a SIM from [Silent Link](https://silent.link/), [Mint Mobile](https://www.mintmobile.com/) (prepaid card picked up in store), or [Twilio](https://www.twilio.com/en-us/iot/super-sim-card) (advanced and out of scope for this guide).

 ## Configure phone security settings